AlexandreFenyo/net-monitor/README.md

 ### view

 A view is a net-monitor JavaScript object that associates a chart to a part of a data set.
-The data set part associated to
+The data set part associated to the view

 ### manager